JulianForme/JulianForme/README.md

 ## Hello!
 I'm Julian, Student & Developer 👋🏻

 🔥 I enjoy coding any type of project. <br>
-🎯 I am focusing on web3 development. <br>
+🎯 I am focusing app development. <br>
 ✨ I believe that AI is going to be a game-changer in our society.

 <br />